-- Create a safe environment.
+Create a safe environment.
 Each week, to keep commitments, participants will report their progress to the group.
 They will make mistakes and experience trials.
 This is normal and healthy.
 It is critical that participants feel they are in a safe environment as they share personal experiences and feelings.
-This will allow them to persist in their goals until they eventually succeed. - Encourage participation.
-It is important for you as facilitator to ensure that everyone has a chance to speak. - Start and end on time.
-Group members should be able to trust that the group will start and end on time.
-It is helpful to assign someone in the group to be the timekeeper. - Keep comments relevant and positive.
+This will allow them to persist in their goals until they eventually succeed.

+- Encourage participation.
+It is important for you as facilitator to ensure that everyone has a chance to speak. - Keep comments relevant and positive.
 Never share stories that are critical of others, even if they are about someone unknown to group members.